Apple concedes new watch has connectivity glitch

 By Supantha Mukherjee and Stephen Nellis

-(Reuters) - Apple Inc's on Wednesday conceded its latest smartwatch unveiled a week ago has problems with its most important feature: the ability make phone calls and access data without an iPhone nearby.
+(Reuters) - Apple Inc on Wednesday conceded its latest smartwatch unveiled a week ago has problems with its most important feature: the ability to make phone calls and access data without an iPhone nearby.

-Several prominent reviewers said Wednesday they could not recommend the device because of cellular data connectivity glitches.
+Several prominent reviewers said Wednesday they could not recommend the device because of a wifi glitch that causes cellular connectivity problems.

 The Watch Series 3 starts at $399 and was launched alongside new iPhone models.
 Unlike previous versions of the watch, it has cellular network connectivity built in.

-Apple said the watch can experience LTE connectivity problems when it connects to open wi-fi networks that require a login screen, such as at a hotel or a coffee shop.
+Apple said the watch can experience LTE connectivity problems when it connects to open wi-fi networks such as at a hotel or a coffee shop.

 The company is "investigating a fix for a future software release," Apple spokeswoman Amy Bessette told Reuters.